hminnnn/BlogshopsFilter/README.md

 # blogshopcombinedfilter
 trying out mean stack
-- blogshops combined filter app
+- blogshopscombined
+- filter by blogshop, item type, price etc. hopefully by colour and ptp in future.
-- e.g. get all white dresses within x price range from a few blogshops to see at one glance.
+- e.g. get all dresses within x price range from a few blogshops to see at once.